 Making a velocity selection may introduce an artificial gradient in the number density, and this must be checked.
 In Figure \ref{fig:mom5} we present the number density of the SDSS FP catalog used in this work, as a function of comoving distance (top right panel).
-The black line is the number density without a velocity cut, and the red line is the sample with a cut $|v_{\rm pec}| \leq 5000 \, {\rm km \, s^{-1}}$.
+The black line is the number density without a cut, and the red line is the sample with the velocity uncertainty cut applied.
 The blue points/error bars are the sample mean and standard deviation of the number density of a set of mock samples, which are described in Section \ref{sec:mocks}.
-We find that cutting galaxies with large velocities does introduce a mild gradient in the number density $\bar{n}$ systematically decreasing with comoving distance compared to the full sample.
+Our selection does not introduce any significant redshift gradient, only acting to reduce the overall number density by $\sim 5\%$.
 However, the effect is considerably less than the $1\sigma$ density variation in the mocks that we use in our analysis (cf. blue points/error bars).

 We also observe a large fluctuation in the number density of the full sample, with a higher number density of ETGs in the first three bins (cf. black line).
 We expect that this is a statistical fluctuation arising from the modest volume of the sample, because the number density of the full sample does not show a systematic gradient with distance.
 Rather, the first three bins show a $\sim 1\sigma$ high number density.
 We do not sub-sample the galaxies to remove this overdensity, on the grounds that statistical fluctuations should not be removed by pre-processing the data.
+This local overdensity is very likely due to the presence of the CfA great wall, spanning the distance of approximately $60$ to $110 \, h^{-1} \, {\rm Mpc}$ and consisting of rich galaxy clusters such as Coma, Leo, and many in the Hercules Superclusters.
+Regardless, the variation of the density is a $\sim 1\sigma$ effect, and is not unusual compared to individual mock samples.
+In Appendix C we present some $\bar{n}$-$z$ curves from a random sample of mocks, finding similar variation in number density with redshift.
 The mean of the mock data presents no systematic evolution in number density with redshift, as expected.